Kanchenjunga Trek

 • The Kanchenjunga Conservation Area Project Entry Permit (KCAP) costs 2000 Nepali rupees per person with no time restrictions.

 Our tailor-made packages do not include a porter, so you can make the decision based on your own needs and preferences.
 Although not necessary, having a porter can make a massive difference in the enjoyment of your trek.
-For trekking in the Kanchenjunga, we highly recommend having a porter due to the challenging nature of the terrain and altitude.
-One porter carries the bags of two people (around 20kg) so that you can carry a small daypack.
+For trekking in the Kanchenjunga, we highly recommend having a porter due to the challenging nature of the terrain, many days of trekking over 3000-4000 meters and high altitude.
+One porter carries the bags of two people (around 20 kg) so that you can carry a small daypack.
 If you are undecided, we would be happy to discuss porters in more detail when you book your trek.

 • Raincoat, poncho, or combination jacket and trousers